HUD¶

 Displays an image oriented or translated according to current heading direction.

 size: The size of this element.
-Negative values represent percentage of the screen; e.g.x=-100means 100% (width).scale: Scale of the translated image (used only for dir = 2 or dir = 3).text: The name of the texture to use.alignment: The alignment of the image.offset: Offset in pixels from position.direction: How the image is rotated/translated:- 0 - Rotate as heading direction
+Syntax:{ x = <integer>, y = <integer> }.
+Positive values represent pixels, negative values represent percentage of the screen; e.g.x=-100means 100% (width).
+Uses integers in range [s32].scale: Scale of the translated image.
+Syntax:{ x = <number>, y = <number> }. (used only fordirection = 2ordirection = 3)text: The name of the texture to use.alignment: The alignment of the image.offset: Offset in pixels from position.direction: How the image is rotated/translated:- 0 - Rotate as heading direction

 - 1 - Rotate in reverse direction